-Does anyone ever get in the car thinking that they’ll be in a life-altering accident?
+Does anyone ever get in the car thinking that they’ll be in a life-altering auto accident?
 Sure, in the back of our minds, we all know the risk is there every time we get on the road.
 But ultimately, we move forward with our daily routines, driving to school, work, etc. with the “it won’t happen to me” mentality.
 But it can… and it might.

 For instance, did you know that In the state of Florida, you have 14 days after an accident to seek medical attention?
-If you fail to seek medical care within this timeframe, you lose the right to file a personal injury protection (PIP) claim.
+If you fail to seek medical care within this timeframe, you lose the right to file personal injury protection (PIP) claim.

 If you’re ever involved in an accident that’s not your fault, you may find that it’s worth contacting a personal injury attorney to discuss your case.
 And we’re not just saying that because we’re personal injury attorneys.

-We’ve worked with a group of 10 other personal injury attorneys to provide a comprehensive look at when to hire a personal injury lawyer & why hiring an attorney is such an important thing to do when you’re the victim of negligence.
+We’ve worked with a group of 10 other attorneys to provide a comprehensive look at when to hire a personal injury lawyer & why hiring an attorney is such an important thing to do when you’re the victim of negligence.

 The respondents cover Florida, California, Colorado, Idaho, North Carolina, South Carolina, Tennessee, Texas, and Canada.
-Collectively, they have over 100 years of experience with personal injury law.
+Collectively, they have over 100 years of experience with injury law.